Greece–Serbia relations: 19th century

-During the First Serbian Uprising (1804–15), the Serbian rebels were joined by Greeks and Greek-Aromanians, among others, with notable examples being fighter Giorgakis Olympios, diplomat Petar Ičko, secretary Naum Krnar, fighter Konda Bimbaša, and others.
+During the First Serbian Uprising, the Serbian rebels were joined by Greeks and Greek-Aromanians, among others, with notable examples being fighter Giorgakis Olympios, diplomat Petar Ičko, secretary Naum Krnar, fighter Konda Bimbaša, and others.
 Greek armatolos Nikotsaras (d.
 1807) planned to cross Mount Olympos to join the Serbian rebels.
 Military cooperation between the two nations was forged in the semi-autonomous Danubian Principalities, which were governed mostly by Phanariote Greek voivodes.
 There are indications that communication and cooperation between Serbs and Greeks of the Greek mainland had also been established early.
 For example, in 1806 the French consul in Thessaloniki reported that "the Turks are very furious against the Greeks because of their communications with the Serbs".
 It was reported that many Slav and Greek peasants were arrested suspected of aiding the Serbian rebels.
 The klephts and armatoloi were encouraged by the Serbian rebels and Russian actions.
 The Serbian rebels were important allies to the Greeks; after the suppression of the First Uprising, Karađorđe fled to Bessarabia, where he joined the Greek national liberation movement Filiki Eteria, becoming an active member.
 The Greeks were primarily interested in using the Serbian lands as base of the Greek operations.
-Miloš Obrenović, the leader of the Second Serbian Uprising (1815–17) was fully uncooperative.
+Miloš Obrenović, the leader of the Second Serbian Uprising 1815–17 was fully uncooperative.
 The first historian of the Serbian Revolution was a Greek, Triantafillos Doukas.
-Many Serbs joined the Greek War of Independence (1821–29), such as Hadži-Prodan and Vasos Mavrovouniotis.
+Many Serbs joined the Greek War of Independence, such as Hadži-Prodan and Vasos Mavrovouniotis.

-Dimitrios Karatasos sought to establish a Greek-Serbian alliance in 1861, traveling to Belgrade, but died during his trip.
-Lambros Koutsonikas, a Greek veteran and historian, dreamt of a Greek–Serbian federation of "two sisters" (1863).
+Dimitrios Karatasos sought to establish a Greek-Serbian alliance in 1861, but died traveling to Belgrade.
+Lambros Koutsonikas, a Greek veteran and historian, dreamt in 1863 of a Greek–Serbian federation of "two sisters".

-The Treaty of Vöslau, signed between Greece and Serbia on 26 August 1867, bound the two countries in an alliance.
+The Treaty of Vöslau, signed between Greece and Serbia in 1867, bound the two countries in an alliance.

 Balkan Wars

-In the First Balkan War of 1912–1913, Greece, Serbia, Montenegro and Bulgaria (Balkan League) defeated the Ottoman Empire and divided the former territories of European Turkey among themselves.
+In the First Balkan War, Greece, Serbia, Montenegro and Bulgaria (Balkan League) defeated the Ottoman Empire and divided the former territories of European Turkey among themselves.
 The division of the geographical area of Macedonia became a major point of contention among the allies.
 Greece had captured Thessaloniki and much of western Macedonia, while Serbia had captured most of northern Macedonia, both areas also coveted by Bulgaria.

-In June 1913 Serbia and Greece signed a defensive pact (Greek-Serbian Alliance of 1913) opposing to Bulgaria's expansionist goals.
+In June 1913 Serbia and Greece signed a defensive pact opposing Bulgaria's expansionist goals.
 Eventually on 16 June of the same year Bulgaria attacked both countries, starting the Second Balkan War.
-Being decisively defeated by the Greeks in the Battle of Kilkis-Lahanas and by the Serbs in the battle of Bregalnica, Bulgaria retreated into defensive positions until Romania entered the war by attacking Bulgaria and threatening Sofia, resulting in the latter's defeat.
+Being decisively defeated by the Greeks in the Battle of Kilkis-Lahanas and by the Serbs in the Battle of Bregalnica, Bulgaria retreated into defensive positions until Romania entered the war by attacking Bulgaria and threatening Sofia, resulting in the latter's defeat.
 Greece and Serbia found themselves being the winner parties by having successfully fought the war side by side.